| | |

 Side view of shawarma hummus couscous bowls with tomato and cucumber salad.

-Plus, I love that this bowl is versatile and forgiving.
+I also love that this bowl is versatile and forgiving.
 Swap in your favorite veggies, adjust the spice level, or switch up the hummus flavor.
 No matter what, it’s a bowl that is both easy to make and is packed with flavor.

 Ingredients needed to make shawarma hummus couscous bowls.